How to Select IoT-Enabled Smart Workplace Software? (Sensor to Insight Series, Part 10)

 - Avoid simple workplace software and point solutions that offer sensors ‘on the side’.
 These can be limited to very basic use cases.
 And they will likely fall short when having to analyze and interpret IoT big data.

 - At its core, a workplace IoT solution is about the actionable insights it provides.
 You’ll need advanced analytics features that enable you to click through the data, find correlations, and understand root causes.
 Ask vendors to demo dashboards relevant to your business cases, such as for example space optimization.

-- Much of the value of an IoT-enabled workplace solution lies in leveraging real-time data to make processes smarter and improve the employee experience.
+- Much of the value of IoT-enabled smart workplace software lies in leveraging real-time data to make processes smarter and improve the employee experience.
 Make sure to choose a single-platform solution that natively integrates IoT with workflow-based processes.

 - Don’t go for 2 separate solutions (IWMS and IoT) that are poorly integrated.

 - You’ll need a workplace app that shows real-time data on interactive floor plans, on a smartphone and other touchscreens.
 This greatly improves the workplace experience and enables more efficient service delivery.

 - Don’t choose smart workplace software that fails to maximize the value of real-time sensor data for building users and service providers.

 - An IoT solution comprises several components such as gateways, sensors, cloud, and software that must communicate and share data to form a network.
 No single vendor can deliver it all.
 Make sure to choose a solution that works with all major standards and devices and connects to external systems via standard APIs.